Pricing and hedging of SOFR derivatives: Swaps Referencing SOFR Average

 \subsection{Pricing of Uncollateralized SOFR Swaps}

-Let us assume that a swap is uncollateralized and the short term rate $\rhh$ is used by a bank as a hedge funding rate for the swap.
-We will consider the process of replication in Section \ref{sec3.5} and thus Proposition \ref{pro3.5} will be fully justified through hedging arguments.
-For the reader's convenience, we first examine a single-period SOFR swap referencing the period $[T,T+\delta ]$.
+Let us assume that a swap is uncollateralized and the short-term rate $\rhh$ is used by a bank as a funding rate when implementing a hedging strategy for a swap.
+We will examine the replicating strategy in Section \ref{sec3.5} and thus Proposition \ref{pro3.5} and \ref{pro3.6} will be fully substantiated through standard hedging arguments.
+For the reader's convenience, we first study a single-period SOFR swap referencing the period $[\Udelta,\Tdelta ]$.